Geodels/gospl-global-workflows/4-analysis/readme.md

 We have created a series of workflows to extract some of the information from `goSPL` outputs.

-Below is a list of how these numerical recipes and outputs that could be automatically generated.
+Below is a list of some of these numerical recipes and outputs that could be automatically generated.

 The first notebook `1-exportData` allows to create for each time step series of variables as a `netcdf`.
 These `netcdf` files are then used in the other notebooks.